-Cloud security
+Cloud security & logging

 Next generation security products should be part of any cloud strategy, and there should be a security officer in charge of investigating tools to protect your estate.
-GlobalDots is a world leader in bringing new security products to market and we have been doing so successfully for 15 years.
+GlobalDots is a world leader in hunting and verifying the latest, most cutting-edge security products to market and we have been doing so successfully for two decades.
 We recommend looking at some of these next generation cloud security tools.
 The list below is not exhaustive, but covers the most important aspects of cloud security for most organisations.